 - Validators – these are responsible for securing the Relay Chain and perform this task by staking dots, validating proofs from collators, and actively participating in consensus in conjunction with other validators within the platform.

-- Collators – the main objective of Collators is to maintain shards through the process of gathering shard transactions from users.
+- Collators – the main objective of Collators is to maintain shards by gathering shard transactions from users.
 Once they have gathered that information, they typically produce proofs for the validators.

-- Fisherman – these are unique monitoring protocols that monitor the network and report any bad behavior to the Validators.
-This function can be performed by Collators and any Parachain Full Node on the Polkadot ecosystem.
+- Fisherman – these are unique monitoring protocols that monitor the network and report any bad behaviour to the Validators.
+Collators and Parachain Full Node can perform this function on the Polkadot ecosystem.

 Polkadot was developed to simplify ordinary programming tasks commonly associated with DAPP development.
-It was created using Substrate as it was the ideal option to simplify the process of creating, implementing, improving, and experimenting with various types of application-specific blockchains.
+It was created using Substrate as the ideal option to simplify creating, implementing, improving, and experimenting with various application-specific blockchains.

-Through this integration, developers were able to focus their attention on innovation as opposed to the mechanics of developing and operating a blockchain.
-The integration of a flexible cross-platform network for peer-to-peer applications is referred to as libp2p.
+Through this integration, developers could focus their attention on innovation instead of the mechanics of developing and operating a blockchain.
+Integrating a flexible cross-platform network for peer-to-peer applications is referred to as libp2p.

-The combination of libp2p with a runtime environment enabled developers to code in a variety of languages, thus improving on Ethereums original framework.
+The combination of libp2p with a runtime environment enabled developers to code in various languages, thus improving on Ethereums original framework.

 Polkadot, commonly referred to as DOT, can be found on several reputable exchanges in the market.
-You will not find direct fiat to DOT trading pairs, so you will need to load fiat currency and transfer it over to Ethereum or Bitcoin.
+You will not find direct fiat to DOT trading pairs, so you must load fiat currency and transfer it to Ethereum or Bitcoin.
 Once that is done, you can trade these cryptocurrencies directly for DOT.

 The Bottom Line

 With Polkadot’s ecosystem growing significantly, its unique design enables projects to have greater possibilities for innovation and flexibility.
-Polkadot is contributing immensely towards blockchain technology reaching its full potential by unifying many specialized chains into a single scalable network.
+Polkadot contributes immensely towards blockchain technology reaching its full potential by unifying many specialised chains into a single scalable network.

-This, in turn, opens the door to new markets and forges a bright new path for future decentralized economies.
-The future of decentralization does, indeed, look bright with Polkadot’s vision on this upward trajectory.
+This, in turn, opens the door to new markets and forges a bright new path for future decentralised economies.
+The future of decentralisation does, indeed, look bright with Polkadot’s vision on this upward trajectory.